ranvis/php-ext-cbor/README.md

 CBOR map is translated to PHP `stdClass` object.
 If `CBOR_MAP_AS_ARRAY` flag is passed when decoding, it is translated to PHP `array` instead.

-Key must be of string type.
+Keys must be of CBOR `string` type.
 The extension may accept CBOR `unsigned integer` key if `CBOR_INT_KEY` flag is passed.
-Also the flag will encode PHP unsigned integer key as CBOR `unsigned integer` key.
+Also the flag will encode PHP unsigned `int` key as CBOR `unsigned integer` key.

 Number of properties in an object must be under 2**32.